Viterbo Lazio, Italy Travel Guide

 Google Maps or local transit apps assist with real-time route planning.

-Some newer buses have ramps, but the historic center has mobility challenges due to cobblestones and narrow paths.
+Some newer buses have ramps, but the historic center has mobility challenges due to stone pavers and narrow paths.

-Requires IDP for non-EU citizens, valid license, credit card.
+Requires IDP for non-EU citizens, a license that is not expired, credit card.
 Major companies at airports and in Viterbo.

 Available from local shops, check license class.
 Nimbly navigate smaller roads.